AmIACatPurr/HTB-CTF/writeups/trick/README.md

 ---
 ## Intro

-Welcome to Trick.
-This machine isn’t a sci-fi anomaly; it’s a monument to corporate complacency and the illusion of perimeter defense.
-It perfectly illustrates the fundamental law of the digital underground: you don’t always need a flashy zero-day exploit to burn a system down; you just need to read the manual better than the person who built it..
+Welcome to the documentation for Trick, a Linux machine on HackTheBox that serves as a brutal demonstration of architectural nihilism.

+The Kill Chain Overview
+The Blueprint: Weaponizing an unrestricted DNS Zone Transfer (AXFR) to rip away the illusion of hidden subdomains.
+The Breach: Exploiting a fragile, poorly sanitized input filter (LFI) on a pre-production marketing page to seize ownership of the backend data.
+The Irony: Subverting Fail2Ban—software engineered explicitly for defense—and turning it into the highest-privileged root backdoor on the machine.

 2 sessions for this try, so 2 IPs
 Target IP 10.129.26.93 / 10.129.227.180